ThirdRealityStudios/HorizonEngine/README.md

-# EvolvingHorizons
+# Horizon Engine
-A classic strategy game
+A game engine developed especially for the needs of a classic and map-based strategy games.